History of Sparta: Facing the Theban hegemony

 Sparta never fully recovered from the losses that it suffered at Leuctra in 371 BC and the subsequent helot revolts.
 Nonetheless, it was able to continue as a regional power for over two centuries.
 Neither Philip II nor his son Alexander the Great attempted to conquer Sparta itself.

 By the winter of late 370 BC, King Agesilaus took the field, not against Thebes, but in an attempt to preserve at least a toehold of influence for Sparta in Arkadia.
 This backfired when, in response, the Arkadians sent an appeal for help to Boeotia.
 Boeotia responded by sending a large army, led by Epaminondas, which first marched on Sparta itself and then moved to Messenia where the helots had already rebelled.
 Epaminondas made that rebellion permanent by fortifying the city of Messene.

-The final showdown was in 362 BC, by which time several of Boetia's former allies, such as Mantinea and Elis, had joined Sparta.
+The final showdown was in 362 BC, by which time several of Boeotia's former allies, such as Mantinea and Elis, had joined Sparta.
 Athens also fought with Sparta.
-The resulting Battle of Mantinea was won by Boetia and her allies but in the moment of victory, Epaminondas was killed.
+The resulting Battle of Mantinea was won by Boeotia and her allies but in the moment of victory, Epaminondas was killed.
 In the aftermath of the battle both Sparta's enemies and her allies swore a common peace.
 Only Sparta itself refused because it would not accept the independence of Messenia.